totocaster/Typist/README.md

 }
 ```

 Usage of both—`shared` singleton, or your own instance of `Typist`—is considered to be OK depending on what you want to accomplish.
+However, **do not use singleton** when two or more objects (`UIViewController`s, most likely) using `Typist.shared` are presented on screen simultaneously.
+This will cause one of the controllers to fail at receiving keyboard events.

 You _must_ call `start()` for callbacks to be triggered.
 Calling `stop()` on instance will stop callbacks from triggering, but callbacks themselves won't be dismissed, thus you can resume event callbacks by calling `start()` again.